Here are some frequently asked questions about EHC Flight Academy. Please dont hesitate to get in touch if you can´t find the answer to your question!

 What are the different types of pilot licences – and what are they for?

-The system is quite complex, but basically there are three levels of pilot licences; for detailed information, see the JAR-FCL-2 licensing regulations.
+There are generally three levels of pilot licences; for detailed information, see EASA Part FCL licensing regulations.

 - PPL – Private Pilot Licence.
-Non-commercial pilots flying for own use, i.e. personal business, fun, travel, sports. etc. They are allowed to carry non-paying passengers.
+Non-commercial pilot license, i.e. flying for personal business, fun, travel, sports. etc. They are allowed to carry non-paying passengers.

 - CPL – Commercial Pilot Licence.
 Commercial licence for flying aircraft as pilot in command (PIC) up to a maximum take-off weight of 5,700 kg.